Multi-Attribute Proportional Representation: Computing Multi-Attribute Rules

-One may argue that the restriction to normal target distributions is a strong one.
-However, for a given vector of target distributions $\pi$, we can easily find a vector $\pi_N$ of target normal distributions such that $\|\pi, \pi_N\|_1 \leq \frac{2X}{k}$.
-Thus, the results from Theorems~\ref{thm:localSearch1}~and~\ref{thm:localSearch2} can be modified by providing approximation ratio worse by an additive value of $\frac{2X}{k}$ but valid for arbitrary target distributions.
-Again, since an optimal solution can easily be computed for small values of $k$, we can get arbitrarily close to the approximation guarantees given by Theorems~\ref{thm:localSearch1}~and~\ref{thm:localSearch2}, even for non-normal target distributions.
+such that \mbox{$\sum_{i, j}\big|\rho_i^j - \pi_i^j\big|\leq \frac{2|X|}{k}$}.
+Thus, the results from \autoref{thm:localSearch1} and \autoref{thm:localSearch2} can be modified by providing approximation ratios that are worse by an additive value of $\frac{2|X|}{k}$ but valid for arbitrary target distributions.
+Again, since an optimal solution can easily be computed for small values of $k$, we can get approximation guarantees arbitrarily close to the ones given by \autoref{thm:localSearch1} and \autoref{thm:localSearch2}, even for non-natural target distributions.

-Below we show a lower bound of $\frac{2X}{7}$ for the approximation ratio of the local search algorithm from Figure~\ref{alg:local-search} with $\ell = 2$.
+Below we show a lower bound of $\frac{2|X|}{7}$ for the approximation ratio of the local search algorithm from \autoref{alg:local-search} with $\ell = 2$.